dodopayments/dodo-games/DEPLOYMENT.md

 ## Troubleshooting

+- **Authentication error [code: 10000]:**
+  - This error occurs when Cloudflare Pages detects `wrangler.toml` and tries to use Wrangler during the build
+  - **Solution:** The `wrangler.toml` file has been removed from the repository as it's not needed for dashboard deployments
+  - The build script (`build.js`) is a pure Node.js script that doesn't require Wrangler or authentication
+  - For CLI deployments, use command-line flags instead (see "Deploy via Wrangler CLI" section)
 - **404 errors:** Make sure build output directory is set to `dist`
 - **Assets not loading:** Verify asset paths are relative (e.g., `assets/image.svg`)
 - **Build fails:** Check that `npm run build` works locally first